richiq/umongo-async-mongomock/docs/userguide.rst

     AttributeError: bad_field
     >>> odwin.birthday = "not_a_date"
     [...]
-    ValidationError: Not a valid datetime.
+    ValidationError: "Not a valid datetime."

 .. note: Just one exception: ``required`` attribute is validate at insertion time, we'll talk about that later.